-To begin playing Basic Solitaire, click the Play Game link or button under the picture at left.
+To begin playing Basic Solitaire, click the Small, Medium, or Large link or Very Large button under the picture at left.
 This opens the game in a pop-up window.
 To start playing, click the "Enter" button at the bottom of the game.

 Like most card games, this solitaire game trains concentration and visual memory.
 This version is played using modified Klondike rules (see below).